 The Administrative Fellowship at Geisinger has been established as a leadership training program, which will contribute to the growth and development of health care and insurance leaders.
 The fellowship program is designed to be a two-year leadership experience with the opportunity to apply specific graduate study principles in the practical work setting of a fully integrated healthcare delivery system.

-Three program concentrations have been designed to capitalize on the market and clinical differences of Geisinger’s service area hubs.
+Seven program concentrations have been designed to capitalize on the market and clinical differences of Geisinger’s service area hubs.
 While there currently is a fellow in each concentration, it is not guaranteed that every concentration will be fulfilled each year.
 Please refer to the “applications & selection process” section of the website for a current list of available concentrations.
 Although each concentration will allow a unique experience, the core of our program lies in the knowledge gained through significant involvement with clinical operations, the health plan, community practice, finance, information technology and research.

-- Northeastern Market Concentration – Hospital and community practice operations based at Geisinger Wyoming Valley Medical Center (tertiary/quaternary care), Geisinger South Wilkes-Barre Regional Ambulatory Campus (ambulatory and urgent care), and the eastern service area
+- Northeastern market concentration – Hospital and community practice operations based at Geisinger Wyoming Valley Medical Center (tertiary/quaternary care), Geisinger South Wilkes-Barre Regional Ambulatory Campus (ambulatory and urgent care), Geisinger Community Medical Center, and the eastern service area.

 The second year is flexible, and placement is based on the mutual needs, interests, and goals of the fellow, as well as the organization.
 The intent of the second year is to provide real and significant management accountability.
 Fellows often fill a role as interim operations managers in the clinical service lines of the health system.
 Some fellows have opted for a second year focused more around a specific interest, such as strategic planning, or marketing at the health plan.

-This two-year training program carries no commitment of employment at Geisinger upon completion, although several administrative trainees have continued their careers in the system.
+This two-year training program carries no commitment of employment at Geisinger upon completion, although the majority of administrative trainees have continued their careers in the system.
 The knowledge and skills developed during the program are broadly applicable to any health care or insurance organization.